verde-websites/myfpl-api/notes.md

 - Add response model to manager endpoint
 - Add error catches and logging to manager controller
 - total_points * is_captain = total_points
-- add gameweek_id as URI to manager endpoint
+- add gameweek_id as URI to manager endpoint and also refactor services to acknowledge dependency on gameweek

 Fixtures:
 - handle fixtures that get postponed (potentially at rescheduled column in fixtures table)